mikeonslow/elm-workshop/README.md

 ### Setup

-Before the workshop, you'll want to make sure that your enviroment and project are setup.
+Before the workshop, you'll want to make sure that your environment and project are setup.
 Follow the steps below to accomplish this.

 #### Environment